MobsLab/SleepScoringOnline/Online-Simulation-Interface.md

 ## Getting Started

-The two first things to do are to Load Signals and do Pre-Processing.
+The two first things to do are to Load Signals and do Pre-Processing, with the to Menu buttons on the top-left of the interface.

 ![](https://user-images.githubusercontent.com/41677251/43575823-138d32be-9648-11e8-85d9-c199b531ef01.png)